 How do I know if my baby has flat feet?

 If you can see a pinky toe and big toe, then your childâ€™s feet are fine. if you can see a pinky toe, ring toe, but not a big toe, your child is likely pronating and might have flat feet.

 No, if the shoe grips around the ankle then it would be too uncomfortable for them to walk with.
 Instead, the shoe should just fit perfectly around their foot.

 Is there a guarantee on shoes?

 The obvious answer is no. shoes are a wearable item, thus if any damages happen to them the manufacturer cannot be blamed for it.
-If you are buying expensive shoes then save them for the special occasions.
-However, do not recommend buying expensive and branded shoes because your baby will quickly outgrow them, then they would be off no use, it’s always better to go for a well priced shoe.
+If you are buying expensive shoes then save them for special occasions.
+However, do not recommend buying expensive and branded shoes because your baby will quickly outgrow them, then they would be of no use, it’s always better to go for a well-priced shoe.